 Forward by Mervyn Eastman

-Making sure residents in care homes are safe – and feel safe – is the major responsibility every care leader faces.
-It is a responsibility that has been highlighted by recent scandals and made more challenging the legislative changes.
-This book provides and short, practical summary of what care leaders need to know and think about as they go about their everyday work.
+This book provides a short, practical summary of what care leaders need to know and think about as they go about their everyday work.

 ISBN: 9781874 790648